bitnami-labs/sealed-secrets/README.md

 name**.
 This is a feature to prevent other users on the same cluster from re-using your sealed secrets.
 See the [Scopes](#scopes) section for more info.

-`kubeseal` reads the namespace from the input secret, accepts an explicit `--namespace` arg, and uses the `kubectl` default namespace (in that order).
+`kubeseal` reads the namespace from the input secret, accepts an explicit `--namespace` argument, and uses the `kubectl` default namespace (in that order).
 Any labels, annotations, etc on the original `Secret` are preserved, but not automatically reflected in the `SealedSecret`.

 By design, this scheme *does not authenticate the user*.
 In other words, *anyone* can create a `SealedSecret` containing any `Secret` they like (provided the namespace/name matches).
 It is up to your existing config management workflow, cluster RBAC rules, etc to ensure that only the intended `SealedSecret` is uploaded to the cluster.
 The only change from existing Kubernetes is that the *contents* of the `Secret` are now hidden while outside the cluster.